 Another common myth is that dancers must be a specific age to wear pointe shoes.
 While age can influence when a dancer starts pointe work, it’s more about physical maturity and control than a particular age requirement.
 Proper fitting and physical readiness are crucial for beginning to work safely.

-Debunking a popular pointe fitting myths ensures dancers approach pointe work with the right knowledge and preparation.
+Debunking popular pointe fitting myths ensures dancers approach pointe work with the right knowledge and preparation.
 Emphasizing physical maturity and control over age allows dancers to begin their pointe journey safely and effectively.

 Choosing the Right Pointe Shoe Brand